yale-cpsc-419-templates/pset-3-template/README.md

 Ensure that any additional files needed by your program (such as other Python modules or HTML files) are in the repository snapshot captured by the release.
 The one exception to this, as has been the case all semester, is that `lux.sqlite` should *not* be included in your repository.

-> **Note**: If you have installed external packages, you must also include a file named `requirements.txt` containing the dependencies of your project.
+> **Note**: If you have installed external packages beyond flask, you must also include a file named `requirements.txt` containing the dependencies of your project.
 > It can be created from your virtual environment by running the following command:
 > ```
 > $ pip freeze -r requirements.txt